Jinnytty: Career

 At the end of 2019, Yoo changed her target audience to European and American viewers and also traveled to the United States.
 During the beginning of COVID-19 pandemic, she stayed at the home of the American streamer EsfandTV for several months, and they streamed together from time to time.

 From 2020 to 2022, Yoo traveled to and streamed live in South Korea, Europe and the United States.

 On October 6, 2022, it was announced that Yoo had signed with esports organization TSM.

 In 2023, Yoo walked 1076 kilometers around the entire length of Taiwan in what has become her most popular streamed event known as Waddlethon, during which she gained over 90K followers and 6.5M hours watched.
 During her Waddlethon on April 24, 2023, Yoo encountered a veiled stalker that followed her around for about 4 hours.
 The police were contacted and the stalker was institutionalized.
 On Day 8 of her Waddlethon, May 1, 2023, she achieved a personal record of 26,902 concurrent viewers.

-In April 2025, Yoo announced that she was barred from entering Taiwan after authorities found she had worked without a permit during a 2023 pop-up event for a video game company.
+In April 2025, Yoo announced that she was barred from entering Taiwan for three years after authorities found she had worked without a permit during a 2023 pop-up event for a video game company.

 In May 2025, Yoo was attacked during a street livestream in Toulouse, France, by a man who thought she was filming him and struck her camera while shouting insults.